• Skip to main content

 • ●

-For professionals with limited time-off benefits, the 10 additional days could mean using sick days you might need later in the year.
+For people with limited time-off benefits, the additional visits can mean using sick days you may need later in the year.

-Can You Find Transportation for Twice as Many Ketamine Treatment Sessions Over Six Months?
+Can You Find Transportation for That Many Visits?

 • ●

-You’ll need to ask friends or family for rides twice as often
+You will need to ask friends or family for rides more often

 • ●